 Unlike the usual mainstream brands, luxury brands are characterized by high levels of customer loyalty, key features that define their identity and powerful associations with certain central intermediaries in the market for luxury products.
 These features mandate that the level and type of differentiation that luxury brands carry out be even more powerful, more distinct and more focused on the symbolic value that it offers to customers.

 Southwest Airlines is a leading brand that has always consistently followed a differentiation strategy.
 But the bases for its differentiation are its overall cost structure and its corporate culture.
-Although such a differentiation has propelled Southwest as one of the most successful airlines, those very bases have also highlighted primarily the functional value of the brand.
+Although such a differentiation has propelled Southwest as one of the most successful airlines, those very bases have also highlighted primarily the functional value of the brand and have differentiated it from a true luxury brand.

 On the other hand, Bang & Olufsen, the iconic Danish luxury brand in design and electronics, is globally acknowledged as a leading luxury brand in its industry as the bases of its differentiation highlight primarily the symbolic value and appeal to customers’ psychological need to associate themselves with brands that are high on the social hierarchy.
 In this context, Bang & Olufsen does not only compete with similar brands in the same industry category – they compete with other luxury brands.